incountry/sdk-java/README.md

 public class SecretsData {
-    private List<SecretKey> secrets;    // Non-empty list of secrets.
-One of the secrets must have same version as currentVersion in SecretsData private int currentVersion;         // Should be a non-negative integer
+    /** Non-empty list of secrets.
+One of the secrets must have same version as currentVersion in SecretsData */ private List<SecretKey> secrets;
+    /** Should be a non-negative integer */ private int currentVersion;

     public SecretsData(List<SecretKey> secrets, int currentVersion) {...}
     //...